By Chester B Cabalza

 Take for example global warming and climate change.
 In every place around the globe we are experiencing cyclical changes exemplified by today’s volatile weathers and by extreme changes in seasons and the rhythms in floral and faunal life stages that go with the seasons.
 Thus, breeding season for most animals and harvest season for our farmers and horticulture practitioners go against the calendar.

-There is now overwhelming scientific consensus that climate change is happening and human-induced.
+There is now overwhelming scientific consensus that climate change is happening that are human-induced.
 Global warming and climate change refer to the increase in the earth’s mean temperature as a result of enhanced greenhouse effect.
 Natural events and human activities are believed to be contributing to an increase in average global temperatures.
 This is caused primarily by increases in “greenhouse” gases such as carbon dioxide, methane, and nitrus oxide.
 Effects of global climate change are harmful and we must inspire action against it.

 The Philippine Atmospheric Geophysical and Astronomical Services Administration (PAGASA) notes that, “climate change is attributable directly to human activity that alters the composition of the global atmosphere and such activities contribute to natural climate variability observed over comparable time periods.”

 The development of various forms of multilateral initiatives has been addressed by a major feature in every regional organization in the world in the past decade.
-The current silent crisis of global warming and climate change that the entire human race has to deal with should be how to adapt, mitigate, and reduce the impacts of these ecological issues.
-Hence, the saying goes, “everything changes” means that how we adapt with the changing environment must also change on how we should think of ways and means to create symbiotic existence with nature.
+The current silent crisis of global warming and climate change that the entire human race has to deal with should be on how to adapt, mitigate, and reduce the impacts of these ecological issues.
+Hence, the saying goes, “everything changes” means that how we adapt with the changing environment must also change on how we should think of ways and means to create a symbiotic existence with nature.

 Thus, according to the study of the Asian Development Bank (ADB), for instance, the Philippines and other Southeast Asian countries, which contribute 12% of the world’s total carbon emissions, will suffer the most impact of global warming, including the devastation of their ecology.